 - Students’ previous knowledge in the subject area

 Note: Make sure to ask your students to share their expectations in their own words through open-ended questions.

 2. Improve Learning

-Course and resource effectiveness have a direct impact on students’ performance and progress.
+Course, classroom educational devices and resource effectiveness have a direct impact on students’ performance and progress.
 And who best to take feedback about the course from than the students.
 So, conduct student feedback to check how effective your study material and training resources are.